 Equipped with the answers to these questions, you will be well on your way to successfully appealing to one of the most generous generations in history.
 So, without further ado, let’s dive in!

 What do I need to know about millennials’ philanthropy?

 While the potential impact that millennials can have in the nonprofit sphere seem apparent, it might still seem difficult to appeal to this generation.
 So, it is important to ask: what causes do millennials support?

 Millennials are as complex as any generation.
 Their behavior is often over-generalized and stereotyped, but the fact remains that they are incredible supporters of charitable organizations.
 The truth is, millennials support a variety of causes on both ends of the political spectrum and related to a whole host of issues, but some things are the same: they donate to trustworthy and transparent organizations.

 They are very particular about which organizations they are willing to support—not out of unfounded distrust, but out of a desire to ensure their money is going toward organizations that will use it wisely and support a cause they are passionate about.
 Here are a few key insights to keep in mind:

 1. Millennials give to organizations where they can be active.

 Millennials tend to give more frequently, in small amounts, to more causes.
 And they also want, and expect, more communication about their donation.
-But beyond that, Millennials want some opportunities to get their hands dirty.
+But beyond that, millennials want some opportunities to get their hands dirty.
 Especially if it means they get to meet other people, use their skills, and maybe even advance their own career in some way.
-In that Millennial consumer behaviour study, 42% of Millennials said they wanted to help companies develop future products and services.
+According to a recent study on millennials’ philanthropic tendencies, 42% of millennials said they wanted to help companies develop future products and services.